hypermodeinc/modus/README.md

 ## Support

 Hypermode paid hosting plans include standard or premium support that covers both Hypermode and Modus, with response-time guarantees.

 Click the _support_ link after signing in to Hypermode, or email help@hypermode.com for paid support if you are a Hypermode customer.

-For free community-based support or if you'd just like to share your experiences with Modus or Hypermode, please chat with us on [Discord](https://discord.gg/NJQ4bJpffF).
+For free community-based support or if you'd just like to share your experiences with Modus or Hypermode, please join the [Hypermode Discord](https://discord.hypermode.com) and start a discussion in the [#modus](https://discord.com/channels/1267579648657850441/1292948253796466730) channel.
 We'd be happy to hear from you!

-If you believe you have found a bug in Modus, please file a [Github issue](https://github.com/hypermodeinc/modus/issues) so we can triage the problem and route it to our engineers as efficiently as possible.
+If you believe you have found a bug in Modus, please file a [GitHub issue](https://github.com/hypermodeinc/modus/issues) so we can triage the problem and route it to our engineers as efficiently as possible.

 ## License